Membership has its benefits! If you belong to a member company, create your account below.

 Operating across nearly 140,000 miles, U.S. freight railroads manage a complex nationwide rail system efficiently, reliably and affordably.
 As a result, the U.S. is home to the most efficient and cost-effective rail system in the world, benefitting U.S. businesses and consumers.
 But railroad's impact on the U.S. economy goes well beyond their tracks.
 U.S. rail industry spending supports $274 billion in economic activity each year.
 So, for every dollar railroads spend, ten dollars in economic activity is generated.
-From 1980 to 2015, privately-owned freight railroads spent approximately $600 billion of their own funds on locomotives, freight cars, tracks, bridges, tunnels and other infrastructure and equipment to keep the economy moving.
-In 2016, America's freight railroads project to spend an estimated $26 billion to sustain and enhance the network on which America's economy rides.
+From 1980 to 2016, privately-owned freight railroads spent more than $630 billion of their own funds on locomotives, freight cars, tracks, bridges, tunnels and other infrastructure and equipment to keep the economy moving.
+In 2017, America's freight railroads project to spend an estimated $22 billion to sustain and enhance the network on which America's economy rides.

 Learn more about the freight rail network